At the end of this subject the student should have obtained knowledge, ability and competences in

 8. Fraud situations, at any time of evaluation, will be treated as indicated in the regulation of knowledge evaluation of this Faculty.

-1. When contacting any teacher by electronic message, he must indicate in the “Subject” the following information: “Physics II - Name – Student No. – Subject”.
+1. When contacting any teacher by e-mail, they must indicate in the “Subject” the following information: “Thermodynamics - Name – Student No. – Subject”.

 2. Questions whose answers are included in the Assessment Method or on this UC page on CLIP are not answered.

 1.1 Energy revisited

 2.1 Pressure, Temperature

 2.3 Mean Free Path, Diffusion, Osmotic Pressure.